 There’s a popular idea that any kind of creativity should be a great romantic endeavour where genius ideas simply come to you out of the blue.
 Unfortunately this concept is a) really worrying if you have to spend eight hours a day sat at a desk hoping for ideas from above during those specific core hours, and b) complete nonsense anyway.
 Master composer Tchaikovsky scoffed at the idea that one could be “not in the mood” to make anything that day, and artist Christoph Niemann agrees that sometimes you just have to keep putting out idea after idea until the good one shows up.
 But with deadlines calling, the pressure mounting, and that screen still draining your will to live, how do you make a breakthrough?

-The key to progress during a mental block lies in breaking the spiral of it.
+The key to progress during a creative block lies in breaking the spiral of it.
 The more you sit and stare blankly at the problem, the further down the hole you go, and it’s like they say: if you do what you’ve always done, you’ll get what you’ve always got.
 So try something different!
-Here’s a few ways of escaping the vortex.
+Here’s a few ways of escaping the creative block vortex.

 Whatever problem you’re trying to solve, there’s a good chance that someone else has encountered it already, and might even have solved it.
 No one ever said that you had to have all the good ideas all by yourself!
 Take to the internet or bookshelf and start trawling, but be specific about your search terms.
 It’s easy to succumb to general browsing, and a good idea can come from anywhere, but one you’ve got the lay of the land try and collect just the results that relate to your specific project.